paakhipriya10/Automated-DDoS-Detection-Mitigation-System-/README.md

-# 🚨 AI-Driven DDoS Detection System with Explainable AI (XAI)
+## AI-Driven DDoS Detection System with Explainable AI (XAI)

 An advanced, end-to-end Machine Learning pipeline designed to detect, explain, and simulate responses to Distributed Denial of Service (DDoS) attacks.

 This project goes beyond simple classification by utilizing a **Hybrid Ensemble Model** (combining Deep Learning and Traditional ML) and solving the "Black Box" problem of AI using **SHAP (SHapley Additive exPlanations)** to provide transparent, human-readable reasons for every security block.

-## ✨ Key Features
+## Key Features

-* **🧠 Hybrid AI Engine:** Combines the sequential pattern recognition of **LSTM (TensorFlow/Keras)** with the lightning-fast tabular classification of **XGBoost** to achieve highly accurate threat detection.
+* **Hybrid AI Engine:** Combines the sequential pattern recognition of **LSTM (TensorFlow/Keras)** with the lightning-fast tabular classification of **XGBoost** to achieve highly accurate threat detection.
-* **🔍 Explainable AI (XAI):** Utilizes SHAP to generate visual waterfall and bar plots, explaining exactly *which* network features (e.g., Packet Size, Flow Duration) triggered an alert.
+* **Explainable AI (XAI):** Utilizes SHAP to generate visual waterfall and bar plots, explaining exactly *which* network features (e.g., Packet Size, Flow Duration) triggered an alert.
-* **🛡️ Automated Response Simulation:** Translates AI confidence scores into actionable security measures (e.g., Rate Limiting, IP Flagging) ready to be digested by a firewall.
+* **Automated Response Simulation:** Translates AI confidence scores into actionable security measures (e.g., Rate Limiting, IP Flagging) ready to be digested by a firewall.
-* **📊 Interactive Dashboard:** A sleek, real-time user interface built with **Streamlit** for security analysts to monitor traffic, view AI confidence scores, and analyze SHAP visualizations.
+* **Interactive Dashboard:** A sleek, real-time user interface built with **Streamlit** for security analysts to monitor traffic, view AI confidence scores, and analyze SHAP visualizations.
-* **⛓️ Blockchain Logging:** Logs detection events and responses to a blockchain for immutable audit trails.
+* **Blockchain Logging:** Logs detection events and responses to a blockchain for immutable audit trails.
-* **🔬 Simulation & Testing:** Includes tools for simulating DDoS attacks and testing the detection system.
+* **Simulation & Testing:** Includes tools for simulating DDoS attacks and testing the detection system.
-* **🤖 Hardware Integration:** Arduino code for potential hardware-based monitoring or response.
+* **Hardware Integration:** Arduino code for potential hardware-based monitoring or response.

-## 📂 Project Architecture
+## Project Architecture

 ```text
 ├── dataset/